 Looking to update the heart of your home and need some kitchen cabinet ideas?
 No problem.
 Whether you want to do a full renovation or simply want to give your existing units a makeover, these design-led ideas will set you in the right direction.

-Shaker-style cabinetry is a great option for traditional design fans as its honest, simple and utilitarian; you can also modernise it with a contemporary, bold colour or keep it neutral for a tranquil feel.
+Shaker-style cabinetry is a great option for traditional design fans as it's honest, simple, and utilitarian; you can also modernize it with a contemporary, bold color or keep it neutral for a tranquil feel.